Sep 2017 Version update: Bring Important Metrics Closer With Updated Scoro

 With the last version update, we added a new ratio metric to the dashboard that already adds miles to the dashboard capabilities.
 This time, we have redesigned the dashboard to make adding new metrics, widgets and charts even more effortless.
 Instead of creating a bookmark and then adding it to your dashboard, you can now create new dashlets from scratch (or change the existing ones) right there on your dashboard.
 You can also easily change the size and placement of each dashlet just by dragging it.

 In Scoro, you’re never limited to a single dashboard.
-You can create multiple dashboards for different purposes, e.g. sales dashboards, marketing dashboards, project management dashboards, etc. Or, if you’ve already created a really good dashboard and just need to tweak it a little for another team, just duplicate the existing one and make some changes to it.
+You can create multiple dashboards for different purposes, e.g. sales dashboards, marketing dashboards, project management dashboards, etc. Or, if you’ve already created a perfect dashboard and just need to tweak it a little for another team, just duplicate the existing one and make some changes to it.

 In addition to redesigning the dashboard, we took on bookmarks.
 As the main source of data for the dashboard and a valuable tool when saving your favorite views to access them quickly, we thought they weren’t as easy to use as they should be.
 So, the new view for adding new and modifying existing bookmarks is so much easier to grasp – take a look!